 If you are having a BMI greater than 30 which is much higher than a healthy BMI range (18.5 – 25) then you fall under Obese category.

-What this means is that you should prioritize to reduce lose weight and bring yourself down to healthy weight category.
+What this means is that you should prioritise to reduce loose weight and bring yourself down to healthy weight category.

 In some cases doctors may suggest medicines if they feel that would be best for your condition.